JJFilipek/modbus-dimming-LED-control/README.md

 3. Select a slave device to interact with from the list.
 4. Enter a percentage value to apply to the selected slave or all slaves.
 5. Click "Apply" to send the command to the selected slave, or "Apply to All" to broadcast the command to all slaves.
+6. Optionally, enable automatic control by clicking the "Automatic Control" button to adjust brightness based on external data.

 ## Customization